freelance illustrator bio

 Westbridgford Sandbox

-A new start in a new city was perfect for Adrian, giving him space to reflect on his personal life and career as a freelance illustrator.
-During this time Adrian was gaining new skills in illustration and enjoying exciting new experiences with new friends along the way.
+A new start in a new city proved transformative.
+It gave Adrian the space to reflect on both his personal life and his career as a freelance illustrator.
+During this period, he continued developing new technical skills while embracing fresh experiences and forming new friendships.

-Work was good and Adrian had few commitments.
+Professionally, work was steady and commitments were minimal — a combination that created a rare sense of freedom.
 “It was a special time where I finally felt free.
-I even considered buying a yacht and living in Barcelona.
-Sailing around the Med living and working aboard.”
-Perhaps a dream, but soon enough his dream girl appeared.
+I even considered buying a yacht and living in Barcelona — sailing around the Mediterranean while living and working aboard.”

 Rollover to Mickleover